Storage

 Prompting the AI

 You send a prompt describing what you want (tasks with attachable files, etc.).
-The assistant looks for existing buckets, checks credentials, and implements the flow.
+The assistant looks for existing buckets and implements the flow — no external credentials required.

 Model quality